abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Presentation of a finite cyclic monoid](../03_monoid/finite_cyclic_presentation_elements.svg)

 We can represent product groups this way too.
-Let's take Klein four-group as an example, The Klein four-group has two generators that it inherits from the groups that form it (which we viewed like vertical and horizontal rotation of a non-square rectangle) each of which comes with one law.
+Let's take Klein four-group as an example, The Klein four-group has two generators that it inherits from the groups that form it (which we considered as vertical and horizontal rotation of a non-square rectangle) each of which comes with one law.

 ![Presentation of Klein four](../03_monoid/klein_four_presentation.svg)